Updated 16th June 2020

 If you're using unethical methods to help your site appear earlier in search results, a lower ranking is exactly what you do not want.
 It means starting from square one and having to change your content strategy to comply with regulations.
 Although you can recover from such a penalty, it is a huge setback for your business.

 A more severe consequence of black hat SEO methods is your site being banned from search engines.
 This is detrimental for any business especially since search engines are the main source of traffic for many.

 The temporary benefits of malpractice are not worth the risk of losing a profitable site.
-With advancements in search engine algorithms and the strengthening of penalties, it's difficult to get away with black hat and even more challenging to recover.
+With advancements in search engine algorithms and the strengthening of penalties, it's difficult to get away with black hats and even more challenging to recover.

 Even if you do not employ black hat SEO, your site can still be affected by competitors who do.
-Being outranked by sites who trick search engine algorithms into favouring them is difficult to face and counter.
+Being outranked by sites that trick search engine algorithms into favouring them is difficult to face and counter.

 Competing websites can also directly attack your platform.
 However, when competing sites attack you with hacks, viruses or spam links, you can employ defences:

 - Requesting a malware review can help rid your site of problems like viruses.

 - Tools like the Disavow Links Tool from Google Webmaster can extinguish spam links that plague your site.

 - If you find that your keywords are crowded with spam sites, it is possible to report spam search results through methods such as the Google Webmaster Tools.

 However, do note that falsely reporting spam is also considered black hat SEO so it is important to understand what's considered spam and what is not.